Jhgomez/GraalVmExamples/GraalPy/openAI/README.md

 ## Description

-This example runs Python packages that uses native extension, you can see a guide [here](https://github.com/graalvm/graal-languages-demos/blob/main/graalpy/graalpy-native-extensions-guide/README.md), this application takes a text entry passed to the Java main method as an argument and then pass it the OPENAI API using GraalPy, the code in this example is pretty much the code in the [official OPENAI API documentation](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key).
+This example runs Python packages that uses native extension, this showcase how we can use OPENAI pythong package, you can see a guide [here](https://github.com/graalvm/graal-languages-demos/blob/main/graalpy/graalpy-native-extensions-guide/README.md), this application takes a text entry passed to the Java main method as an argument and then pass it the OPENAI API using GraalPy, the code in this example is pretty much the code in the [official OPENAI API documentation](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key).